 Simmer them over a slow fire for half an hour.
 When the liquor is nearly cold, stir into it a large tablespoonful of the best yeast.
 Bottle for use.

 One-quarter pound white ginger, two ounces cream of tartar, two pounds white sugar, juice of two lemons, three gallons of hot water; boil one hour, cork while hot. —Mrs. Duncan Laurie

 Watch the short YouTube video and learn how to make ginger beer entirely from scratch.
-The homemade ginger beer recipe used calls for only three ingredients!
+The old fashioned ginger beer recipe calls for only three ingredients!